 The City entered into a capital lease with US Bancorp on April 1, 2015, for the purchase of a Sewer Vactor Truck with sewer line cleaning equipment in the amount of \$327,211.
 Lease payments are due in monthly installments of \$5,792, which include interest at an interest rate of 1.69%.
 The debt payment schedule anticipated an initial payment due June 1, 2015, with final payment and retirement of the debt April 1, 2020.
 The Sewer Vactor Truck constitutes collateral for the lease obligation.
-At September 30, 2019, there was a principal balance of \$40,314.
+At September 30, 2020, this capital lease was paid in full with no balance due.

-The City entered into a capital lease with FS Leasing LLC on June 29, 2018, for \$700,120 to be used for the replacement of the heating, ventilation, and air conditioning system at the Civic Center and Centene Center.
-Lease payments are due in monthly installments of \$15,512, which include interest at an interest rate of 2.995%.
-The debt payment schedule anticipated an initial payment due August 1, 2018, with final payment and retirement of the debt on July 1, 2022.
+The City entered into a capital lease with FS Leasing LLC on June 29, 2018, for \$700,120 to be used for the replacement of the heating, ventilation, and air conditioning system at the Civic and Centene Centers.
+Lease payments are due in monthly installments of \$15,512, which include interest at a rate of 2.995%.
+The debt payment schedule anticipated an initial payment due August 1, 2018, with final payment and retirement of debt on July 1, 2022.
 The equipment constitutes collateral for the lease obligation.
-At September 30, 2019, there was a principal balance of \$504,738.
+At September 30, 2020, there was a principal balance of \$331,549.